chef-boneyard/chef-repo/README.md

 When you're done, be sure to put your public key on the box in `~.ssh/authorized_keys` so that if you lose the credentials you used to bring up the box, you can still get into it.

+# General Tips & Tricks

+## Transforming Nodes

+The `knife exec` tool, combined with the `transform` operation, gives us a way to dynamically change node attributes based on other node attributes.
+For example, let's say when we launched our threshers, we forgot to add rackconnect support for them.
+We could run:

+    knife exec -E 'nodes.transform("role:distillery-thresher") {|n| n.run_list << "role[rackspace-cloud-base]"; n.save }'

+to fix this.

+Of course, we should be safe by running this command, first:

+    knife exec -E 'nodes.transform("role:distillery-thresher") {|n| puts n.run_list << "role[rackspace-cloud-base]" }'

 # Provider-Specific Tips & Tricks

 ## EC2